RoboticVisionOrg/rv_panda_driver/README.md

 #### Moving the End-Effector to an Arbitrary Pose

-The following example moves the end-effector of the Panda robot to an arbitrary position and orientation w.r.t. to the robots base frame.
+The following code example moves the end-effector of the Panda robot to an arbitrary position and orientation w.r.t. to the robots base frame.
 ```
 import rospy
 import actionlib